clemkoa/ntm/README.md

 Here is the model output for a sequence of 10 and a repeat of 10.
 ![](images/repeat_10_10.png)

 Here it is for a sequence of 10 and a repeat of 20.
+Note that the network was trained with a repeat of 10 max.
 ![](images/repeat_10_20.png)

 Here it is for a sequence of 20 and a repeat of 10.
 Maybe it needs a bit more training here!
+Note that the network was trained on sequences of 10 or less.
 ![](images/repeat_20_10.png)

+Training on the repeat copy task takes substantially longer than the copy task.
+It usually takes at least 100k iterations to start seeing good results.

 ## Usage